microsoft/live-share/docs/use/vs.md

 > [!NOTE]
 > If the collaboration session is in read-only mode, only read-only terminals can be shared by the host.

 Once you've selected the kind of shared terminal you want to start, a new shared terminal will appear for all participants with the correct permissions.
-While Visual Studio Code has a built in terminal support Visual Studio does not have one out of box.
-Therefore, by default, new window containing the terminal will appear.
-However, if the [Whack Whack Terminal extension](https://marketplace.visualstudio.com/items?itemName=DanielGriffen.WhackWhackTerminal), Live Share will create an integrated terminal instead.
-Visual Studio will give you a link to install it the first time you start or join a shared terminal.

 ![Terminal install toast notification](../media/vs-terminal-install.png)